holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_in_practice/lesson_plan.md

 - How we utilize git remote repositories?
 - What is the best way to save our work?

-## Lessson Plan
+## Lesson Plan

 ### Setup

-Make sure that students are a part of the ML/AI group
+- Make sure that students are a part of the ML/AI group in GitLab

 ### Actual Lesson